jrhicks/Talk-Camunda-BPM/Readme.md

 ## Goal

-1) Run a Tomcat server which is setup for the [Camunda shared-engine architecture](https://docs.camunda.org/manual/7.4/introduction/architecture/#shared-container-managed-process-engine)
+1) Run a Tomcat Server setup with [Camunda shared-engine architecture](https://docs.camunda.org/manual/7.4/introduction/architecture/#shared-container-managed-process-engine)

-2) Build and deploy a process application from the [Maven Archetypes for Process Application (Servlet WAR)](https://docs.camunda.org/manual/7.4/user-guide/process-applications/maven-archetypes/)
+2) Verify Tomcat Server can accept Process Application Deployments

-3) Setup a development environment in Eclipse for building and deploying proces applications.
+3) Build & deploy an existing process application with Eclipse IDE.

-4) Create
+4) Create, build and deploy a new process application.

-## Get Lab Code
+## Setup

 This project uses the variable $LAB_HOME to refer to the folder where you've cloned this repo.